RBF-HS: Recursive Best-First Hitting Set Search: Preliminaries

-Various algorithms exist to tackle PPIs, which usually produce a systematic search tree.
-Each search tree is a tree composed of nodes and edges, where the root node $\node_0$ corresponds to the state $S_0$, and from a node $\node$ corresponding to state $S$ there are $|\sucs(S)|$ emanating edges to other nodes, each of which represents one of the states in $\sucs(S)$.
-For a node $\node$ that represents a state $S$, we also say that $\node$'s \emph{node label} is $S$.
-The creation of child nodes from a current leaf node $\node$ by means of $\sucs()$ is called \emph{expansion} of $\node$.
+\paragraph{Basic Notions and Principle} Algorithms that tackle PPIs usually produce a systematic search tree.
+The root node $\node_0$ of a search tree corresponds to the state $S_0$, and from a node $\node$ corresponding to state $S$ there are $|\sucs(S)|$ emanating edges to other nodes, each of which represents one of the states in $\sucs(S)$.
+The creation of child nodes from a current leaf node $\node$ by means of $\sucs$ is called \emph{expansion} of $\node$.
 Inversely, the creation of a child node $\node$ when its parent is expanded is called \emph{generation} of $\node$.
 Importantly, \emph{each generated node $\node$ stores a pointer to its parent} to allow for the reconstruction of the path to $\node$ in case it is a goal.
-If there are specific (named) \emph{actions} that can be taken in a state $S$, each of which results in some successor state in $\sucs(S)$, the respective action name is often used as an \emph{edge label} between $S$ and the successor node reached through this action.
 Note that one and the same state can occur multiple times in a search tree, depending on the used algorithm.
-In general, different ways of constructing the search tree---i.e., in which order nodes are selected for expansion, and how much about the tree construction ``history'' (e.g., already expanded nodes) is stored ---yield a variety of search methods with different properties regarding \emph{completeness} (will a solution be found whenever one exists?), \emph{best-first property}\footnote{Often also referred to as \emph{optimality} \cite{russellnorvig2010}.} (will the best solution be found first?), as well as \emph{time and space complexity} (how much time and memory will the algorithm need to find a solution?).
+In general, different ways of constructing the search tree---i.e., in which order nodes are selected for expansion, and how much about the tree construction ``history'' (e.g., already expanded nodes) is stored ---yield a variety of search methods with different properties regarding \emph{completeness} (will a solution be found whenever one exists?), \emph{best-first property} or \emph{optimality} (will the best solution be found first?), as well as \emph{time and space complexity} (how much time and memory will the algorithm need to find a solution?).
 Search algorithms that solve PPIs usually stop after the first path to a goal state is found.